Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

 \section{Introduction}

-We study a load balancing queuing system in which a single stream of job arrives governed by a Poisson process, and routed to one of $n$ homogeneous servers upon arrival.
+We study a load-balancing queuing system in which a single stream of jobs arrives governed by a Poisson process and is routed to one of the $n$ homogeneous servers, operating with a service rate equal to one.
 Each server is endowed with a queue of maximum buffer size $b$.

 The job dispatcher uses a load balancing or routing algorithm to route arriving jobs to the queues.
-Many possible routing algorithms ranging from random routing to Join the Shortest Queue (JSQ) are studied in the literature.
-In random routing, a new job is routed to a queue uniformly selected at random.
-Under the JSQ algorithm, an arriving job is routed to the server with the smallest queue.
+The literature considers many possible routing algorithms ranging from random routing to Joining the Shortest Queue (JSQ).
+In random routing, a new job joins a queue selected uniformly at random.
+On the other hand, a new job joins the shortest queue under JSQ.
 While random routing has no informational requirements---the dispatcher does not need to know any information about the system primitives and state---it does not provide optimal delay performance.
-In contrast, JSQ has more informational requirements---the dispatcher needs to know the state of the system to determine the shortest queue---but it has a proven near-optimal delay performance, see e.g., \cite{foschini_ht_jsq_diffusion}.
-In this paper, we consider an in-between policy known as the Power-of-$d$ choices in which once a job arrives, $d$ queues are sampled uniformly at random from $n$ queues.
-Then, the job is routed to the smallest among the $d$ sampled queues.
-Note that $d=1$ is same as routing routing and $d=n$ is same as JSQ.
+In contrast, JSQ has more informational requirements---the dispatcher needs to know the system state to determine the shortest queue---but it has a proven near-optimal delay performance, e.g., see \cite{foschini_ht_jsq_diffusion}.
+In this paper, we consider an in-between policy known as Power-of-$d$ choices, in which once a job arrives, $d$ queues are sampled uniformly at random from the $n$ queues.
+Then, the job joins the shortest among the $d$ sampled ones.
+Note that $d=1$ is the same as random routing, and $d=n$ is the same as JSQ.